The Bay of Kotor, MontenegroUnrivalled Scenery, Labyrinth Walled Old Towns, Shore-Skirting Drives & Marina Bling

 The Bay of Kotor || Perast

-At a key strategic location protecting both the bay & town of Kotor, Perast has had many landlords who have tried to leave their mark on the town down through the years including the Byzantine Empire, the Hungarians, the French and the Austrians.
-But it’s the Venetians who are largely responsible for how the tiny town looks today; the town’s best preserved architecture dates to the 17th and 18th centuries when Perast belonged to the Republic of Venice (the Venetians held sway here from 1420 to 1797).
+At a key strategic location protecting both the bay & the settlement of Kotor, Perast has had many landlords who have tried to leave their mark on the town down through the years.
+The Byzantine Empire, the Hungarians, the French and the Austrians were all here at one stage or another, but it’s the Venetians who are largely responsible for how the region’s towns, including Perast, look today; the town’s best preserved architecture dates to the 17th and 18th centuries when Perast belonged to the Republic of Venice, the Venetians holding sway here for almost 4 centuries, from 1420 to 1797.
 It was during this period that wealthy maritime captains built an array of grand & typically-Venetian baroque palaces, many of which survive today as nothing more than a ruined remnant of a time when Perast was both rich & powerful.
 Still somewhat swish today, Perast is pitching itself as something of a high-end tourist destination, one full of tight explorable lanes & steep inclines, boutique accommodation in restored palazzos, museums, churches, cafes and restaurants.

 The Bay of Kotor || Kotor – Day 1